Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## Overview

 The Cumulocity Dynamic Mapper addresses the need to get **any** data provided by a message broker mapped to the Cumulocity IoT Domain model in a zero-code approach.
-It can connect to multiple message brokers likes **MQTT**, **MQTT Service** and others, subscribes to specific topics and maps the data in a graphical way to the domain model of Cumulocity.
+It can connect to multiple message brokers likes **MQTT**, **MQTT Service** , **Kafka** and others, subscribes to specific topics and maps the data in a graphical editor to the domain model of Cumulocity.

 Per default the followings connectors are supported
 * **MQTT** - any MQTT Broker
-* **MQTT Service** - MQTT Broker provided by Cumulocity IoT (in development)
+* **MQTT Service** - MQTT Broker
+* **Kafka** - Kafka Broker

-It contains two major components:
+The solution is compposed of two major components:

-* A **Microservice** - exposes REST endpoints, provides a generic connector interface which can be used by broker clients to connect to a message broker, a generic data mapper, a comprehensive expression language for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
+* A **microservice** - exposes REST endpoints, provides a generic connector interface which can be used by broker clients to connect to a message broker, a generic data mapper, a comprehensive expression language for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
 It also supports multi tenancy.

-* A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a broker connection & to perform graphical data mappings within the Cumumlocity IoT UI.
+* A **frontend (plugin)** - uses the exposed endpoints of the microservice to configure a broker connection & to perform graphical data mappings within the Cumumlocity IoT UI.

-Using the Cumulocity Dynamic Mapper you are able to connect to almost any message broker and map any payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.
+Using the Cumulocity Dynamic Mapper you are able to connect to almost any message broker and map any payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical editor.

 Here are the **core features** summarized:

 * **Connect** to multiple message broker of your choice at the same time.
 * **Map** any data to/from the Cumulocity IoT Domain Model in a graphical way.
-* **Bidirectional mappings** are supported - so you can forward data to Cumulocity or subscribe on Cumulocity data and forward it to the broker.
+* **Bidirectional mappings** are supported - so you can forward data to Cumulocity or subscribe on Cumulocity data and forward it to the broker
 * **Transform** data with a comprehensive expression language supported by [JSONata](https://jsonata.org/)
 * **Multiple payload formats** are supported, starting with **JSON**, **Protobuf**, **Binary**, **CSV**.
 * **Extend**  the mapper easily by using payload extensions or the provided connector interface